Student Debt Relief

 Federal Direct Loans

 The Federal Direct Subsidized and Unsubsidized Loan programs carry both annual and cumulative (lifetime) limits.
 Your Student Aid Report (SAR) generated from FAFSA, lists your cumulative loans, but it is important that you also keep records of all your loan transactions.
-View your loan history.
+View your loan history

 Subsidized Loans

 The Direct Subsidized Loan enables undergraduate students who show financial need to borrow money for educational expenses.
 Generally, interest does not accrue until the student graduates, withdraws from school, or drops below half-time.
-Students who receive Direct Subsidized Loans for the first time on or after July 1, 2013 are subject to the 150% Subsidized Loan Limits.

 Unsubsidized Loans